 8. Take only what you need for the journey.
 Don’t overburden yourself with loads.

 9. Dress normal.
 Don’t overdress.
 Conversely, don’t dress shabbily, since either way, you unduly stand out.

 10. Please, keep a very close watch over your personal effects.
 It is advisable that you carry your vital documents (certificates, International passport etc) with you.

 11. Don’t put valuables in your back pocket for that’s always the pickpocket’s first point of call.
 It’s safer to use your front pocket.

 12. Keep your family and trusted friends updated on your itinerary.

-The Director – General, Brigadier General Shuaibu Ibrahim wishes you travel mercies, as you proceed to the respective camps in obedience to the clarion call to serve the Nation for one calendar year.
+We wish you travel mercies, as you proceed to your respective camps in obedience to the clarion call to serve the Nation for one calendar year.